Hamanpreet/e-commerce/README.md

 # FashionIQ Website

-Welcome to our E-Commerce Front-End Website!
+Welcome to my FashionIQ Website!
 This project showcases an elegant and responsive e-commerce website built using HTML, CSS, and JavaScript.
 The website provides a seamless user experience and adapts beautifully to different devices and screen sizes.

 ## Features